 3. Decisions rendered by a Hearing Board which result in sanctions of separation from the University may be appealed to an Appeal Board.
 The Appeal Board will consist of one Chairperson, one faculty/staff representative, and one student representative from the Hearing Board roster.
 No one who served on the Hearing Board for a given case shall also serve on the Appeal Board for that case.

 4. The purpose of the Appeal Board is to examine the referral information and the record of the original hearing board proceeding to determine whether or not procedural errors occurred.
 The Appeal Board has no authority to rehear the matter or to suggest changes to sanctions imposed.

 5. The Director of the Office of Student Conduct, or designee, has general authority, as required by circumstances, to name Appeal Board members.

 B. Appeal Procedures

-1. To appeal the decision of a Hearing Authority, the student/organization must file, in writing, the reasons for seeking modification of the hearing decision.
+1. To appeal the decision of a Hearing Authority, the student/organization or complainant must file, in writing, the reasons for seeking modification of the hearing decision.
 This document must be filed with the Office of Student Conduct within five business days of receipt of the notification of the hearing decision.